chanceeakin/vr-data-visualizer/README.md

 # Data.World Visualizer

-## To do List
+## Done List
 Add twitter API
+return 10 tweets
+render tweets

+## To Do
-Take input from user for username return 10 tweets render tweets
+Take input from user for username make the rendering more fun. (curved)
+Do something better with the environment.